 SBA’s physical Damage and Economic Injury loans are available as a result of California wildfires

-SBA Disaster #CA-00325 – Physical Damage and Economic Injury loans are available in the counties of: Butte, Lake, Lassen, Monterey, Napa, San Mateo, Santa Clara, Santa Cruz, Solano, Sonoma, Trinity, Tulare, and Yolo.
-Additionally, economic injury loans are also available in the contiguous California counties: Alameda, Colusa, Contra Costa, Fresno, Glenn, Humboldt, Inyo, Kings, Marin, Mendocino, Merced, Modoc, Plumas, Sacramento, San Benito, San Francisco, San Joaquin, San Luis Obispo, Shasta, Sierra, Siskiyou, Stanislaus, Sutter, Tehama, and Yuba.
+SBA Disaster #CA-00325 – Physical Damage and Economic Injury loans are available in the counties of: Butte, Lake, Lassen, Mendocino, Monterey, Napa, San Mateo, Santa Clara, Santa Cruz, Solano, Sonoma, Stanislaus, Trinity, Tulare, Yolo.
+Additionally, economic injury loans are also available in the contiguous California counties: Alameda, Calaveras, Colusa, Contra Costa, Fresno, Glenn, Humboldt, Inyo, Kern, Kings, Marin, Mariposa, Merced, Modoc, Plumas, Sacramento, San Benito, San Francisco, San Joaquin, San Luis Obispo, Shasta, Sierra, Siskiyou, Sutter, Tehama, Tuolumne, Yuba.

-SBA Disaster #CA-00328 – Physical Damage and Economic Injury loans are available in the counties of: Fresno, Los Angeles, Madera, Mendocino, San Bernardino, San Diego, and Siskiyou.
-Additionally, economic injury loans are also available in the contiguous California counties: Del Norte, Glenn, Humboldt, Imperial, Inyo, Kern, Kings, Lake, Mariposa, Merced, Modoc, Mono, Monterey, Orange, Riverside, San Benito, Shasta, Sonoma, Tehama, Trinity, Tulare, Tuolumne, and Ventura.
+SBA Disaster #CA-00328 – Physical Damage and Economic Injury loans are available in the counties of: Fresno, Los Angeles, Madera, Mendocino, Napa, San Bernardino, San Diego, Shasta, Siskiyou, and Sonoma.
+Additionally, economic injury loans are also available in the contiguous California counties: Del Norte, Glenn, Humboldt, Imperial, Inyo, Kern, Kings, Lake, Lassen, Marin, Mariposa, Merced, Modoc, Mono, Monterey, Orange, Plumas, Riverside, San Benito, Solano, Tehama, Trinity, Tulare, Tuolumne, Ventura, Yolo.

 The application filing deadlines for physical damage is December 15, 2020 and for economic injury is July 16, 2021.